ViktoriaSvt/MS-server/README.md

 ### Caching Algorithm

-Initially, the algorithm was based within the server, but it was later integrated into a reverse proxy (Nginx) with an extension for Lua scripts (OpenResty).
+At first, the algorithm was based within the server, but it was later integrated into a reverse proxy (Nginx) with an extension for Lua scripts (OpenResty).
 Here's a breakdown of how the system works:

 1. **User Interaction**: A new user begins interacting with the server.
 Initially, the server handles this user’s requests.
 2. **Redis Cache**: The system checks the cache and notes that the user has interacted.
-3. **Proxy Handling**: Once the user is identified, all subsequent cart interactions (read or write) are handled by the reverse proxy until user is no longer qualified for a spot in the cache.
+3. **Proxy Handling**: Once the user is identified, all subsequent cart interactions (read or write) are handled by the reverse proxy until user is no longer qualified for a spot.
 4. **User Categorization**: Users are categorized into two groups:
    - High-frequency request users ("active").
    - Low-frequency request users ("calm").
-5. **Cache Eviction**: The cache decides which users to serve and which ones to discard by using terms and TTL.
+5. **Cache Eviction**: The cache decides which users to serve and which ones to discard by using terms, TTL and eviction policies.
 6. **Data Clearance**: Inactive users are cleaned up to prevent memory overflow.
 A Lua-based mechanism operates in two phases:
    - **Phase 1**: Clears users with no cart changes (term = 0).
    - **Phase 2**: Deletes the least active users if further space is needed (uses events to call a batch synch operation for the evicted carts).